Rule 10.5. Notice and agenda of council meetings

 (4)Other meetings following substantive changes to the trial court portion of the proposed State Budget made by the Governor in the proposed Governor's budget or by a committee or house of the Legislature, at which the Judicial Council will take appropriate action, if any.

 (Subd (d) amended effective January 1, 2016; adopted effective January 1, 2004.)

 (e) Form of notice

-The notice and agenda for council meetings must be posted at the Administrative Office of the Courts and on the California Courts Web site (www.courtinfo.ca.gov).
-In addition, the notice and agenda for budget meetings must be provided to designated employee representatives who have submitted a written request to the Administrative Office of the Courts (attention Secretariat).
+The notice and agenda for council meetings must be posted on the California Courts website (www.courts.ca.gov).
+In addition, the notice and agenda for budget meetings must be provided to designated employee representatives who have submitted a written request to the Judicial Council (attention Judicial Council Support).